How to Establish Texas Domicile as an Expat

 5. File IRS Form 8822

 Notify the IRS of your address change by filing Form 8822.
-This updates your address for all federal tax purposes.
+This updates your address for all federal tax purposes and is the dated federal record that pairs with your dated state-level evidence (license, voter registration, lease).

 6. Vehicle Registration (If Applicable)